MiSTer-devel/MultiComp_MiSTer/README.md

 For more details on console connection, refer to the official MiSTer documentation:
 [MiSTer Console Connection Guide](https://MiSTer-devel.github.io/MkDocs_MiSTer/advanced/console/)

-## The MiSTer OSD allows the access to four machines
+## The MiSTer OSD allows the access to five machines

 ### Z80 CP/M